MacEldowney History, Family Crest & Coats of Arms

 Another 26 words (2 lines of text) are included under the topic Early MacEldowney Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacEldowney family to the New World and Oceana
+Migration of the MacEldowney family

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name MacEldowney: James Downey who went to Pennsylvania in 1711; Brian Dawney arrived in Virginia in 1722; Elizabeth Downey went to Philadelphia in 1745; William Downey settled in New York in 1777.